 On 7th May, the government released the list of countries that have been categorised as green and amber.
 This means that following the travel ban being lifted on 17th May, people in the UK can go on holiday to the countries on these lists.
 If you visit a green listed country, you will not be required to quarantine on your return however, if you visit an amber listed country you can quarantine from home.
 Travel to any red listed countries will require a 10 day hotel quarantine – a full update on that is due to be announced soon.

 For a more in depth understanding of the current traffic light system and the countries that you can visit, take a look at the latest updates on the official government site.

 With the exciting prospect of a summer holiday in the UK or abroad beckoning (fingers crossed!), it’s a good idea to get your travel insurance sorted as soon as you book your trip.
 At Asda Money, our comprehensive travel insurance policies are designed to give you travel cover that works for you and your family, with cover for medical costs, lost luggage and more, and policies for holidays in the UK and abroad.
 We’ll even cover you for coronavirus related medical costs and cancellations from catching the virus and quarantining!

-Learn more about our travel insurance, with our Doctor Care Anywhere feature and our COVID-19 cover here.
+Learn more about our travel insurance, with our COVID-19 cover here.